Kent Community Risk Register

 Loss of the strategic road network

-KRF work together with National Highways and local highways to ensure plans for managing the flow through the gateway to Europe are tested and the infrastructure is suitable for ensuring that the county keeps moving during times of disruption and local community disruption is kept to a minimum.
+KMRF work together with National Highways and local highways to ensure plans for managing traffic flow through the ports are tested and the infrastructure is suitable for ensuring that the county keeps moving during times of disruption and local community disruption is kept to a minimum.